 Literacy and English

-Reading In Primary 2 pupils continue to develop their confidence, fluency and use of expression in reading through a graded series of fictional and non-fictional texts.
+In Primary 2, pupils continue to develop their confidence, fluency and use of expression in reading through a graded series of fictional and non-fictional texts.
 They expand their knowledge and understanding of sound blends and extend their vocabulary.
+Pupils generally work in small reading groups to allow for group discussion.
 Comprehension skills are further developed through discussion and written activities.
-As reading skills develop, pupils are encouraged to read clearly, fluently and with expression.

-Writing Pupils continue to develop their writing skills through a broader range of functional writing activities.
+Pupils continue to develop their writing skills through a broader range of functional writing activities.
 They have regular handwriting sessions to develop correct letter formation and neat handwriting in all their work.
 Spelling accuracy is developed through weekly spelling lists and word-building skills are further developed.
-Pupils will become familiar with the basic skills necessary to produce leaflets, reports, instructions and letters.
+Pupils will become familiar with the basic skills necessary to write simple reports, instructions and letters.
+They are encouraged to think about the use of vocabulary, connectives, openers and punctuation in all their written tasks to help develop their writing skills.
 Much of the extended and imaginative writing is cross curricular.

 Numeracy and Mathematics

 In Primary 2, our approach to Numeracy and Mathematics is through active learning with the aim of developing mental agility.
 A variety of games and resources are used to support the pupils’ learning and many of these skills and concepts are taught and reinforced through outdoor learning.

 Number, Money and Measurement

 Pupils extend their knowledge of numbers to 100, learn to add and subtract within 20 and work with money to find change.
 They count in sequences of 2, 5 and 10 and begin to understand the relationship between addition and multiplication.
 They are introduced to multiplication and division and they explore fractions and practise doubling and halving.
 Pupils use non-standard units of measurement and begin to realise the need for standardised units.
 They develop their understanding of time and timescale and they learn to tell the time in half hours on both digital and analogue displays.